Garmin Vivoactive 3 Fitness Watch Review

 The watch offers cardless payments at many POS points, massive customization options, VO2 max tracking, and, oh yeah, it monitors your fitness activity too.
 Heart rate is via a wrist sensor.
 Battery life is a healthy 7 days or 13 hours of concurrent GPS use.
 The loosely related Vivosmart 4, mentioned above, does not offer GPS and so that is one big advantage of the Vivoactive 3.

 Now, the reason we’re here: Is the Garmin Vivosmart 3 for you?
 Come along on our deep dive and find out.
-We’ll break down the features, pros and cons, and one of a kind qualities that make this a sought after fitness watch.
+We’ll break down the features, pros, and cons, and one of a kind qualities that make this a sought after fitness tracker watch.

 Longer than average battery life (when not using GPS)